Skip to main content

 However, the downside is that it’s time-consuming, costly, and requires a lot of maintenance.
 You need a standby dev team to update each part of the system manually.

-💡Pro Tip It’s advisable to evaluate the benefits of a custom integration such as EDI ERP integration based on the time and money it’ll require to implement.
+💡Pro Tip It’s advisable to evaluate the benefits of a custom integration based on the time and money it’ll require to implement.

 Native integration